💡 DIY Computer Fixes?

 Reason #1: Software Overload

-One of the most common reasons behind why computer slow is software clutter.
-Over time, every system builds up:
+One of the most common reasons your computer slows down is simple software clutter.
+Over time, every computer quietly collects digital junk — even if you’re careful.

-• Background services that keep running long after they’re needed
+Background services that keep running long after you’ve stopped using them

-Even a fairly new machine can become sluggish when overloaded.
+Even a fairly new machine can start acting old when it’s overloaded like this.

 How Software Overload Hurts Performance